-I can only remember a handful of times when it’s rained on Christmas.
+I can only remember a handful of times when it rained on Christmas in San Diego.
 Most of my memories are usually of the family hanging out in shorts in the backyard.

 Can You Go to the Beach in December?

-Visitors from cold weather climates tend to use our beaches as we do in the summer.
+Visitors from cold weather climates tend to use San Diego’s beaches as we do in the summer.
 They’re used to snow and parkas.
-They find the idea that they can go to the beach ultra appealing, which means they do soak up rays and head into the ocean.
+They find the idea of spending the winter holidays on the beach ultra appealing, which means they soak up the sunshine rays and head into the ocean.

-Don’t let cold water temperatures hold you back from our best water sports.
-You CAN still take surfing lessons.
-In fact, many of our best surfing schools like Surf Diva offer awesome winter break camps.
+Don’t let cold water temperatures hold you back from our best San Diego water sports.
+You CAN still take surfing lessons in December.
+Many of our best surfing schools, like Surf Diva, offer awesome winter break camps.

-If you plan to head in for more than a (chilly) minute or two, wear a wetsuit.
+Wear a wetsuit if you plan to head in for more than a (chilly) minute or two.

 Advice for Booking Hotels in December

 If you plan to visit during winter break, you should book San Diego hotels as soon as they’re available for reservations.
-Winter break is one of our most expensive peak seasons, and during normal times, room rates only increase as your travel date nears.
+Winter holidays in mid-December are one of San Diego’s most expensive peak seasons, and room rates only increase throughout the holiday season.

 Our hotels deck the halls literally with beautiful Christmas trees, Menorahs, poinsettias, and other decor.
-And each usually offers its own list of holiday programming from opportunities to see Santa, holiday afternoon teas, Christmas dinners, holiday treats, and much more.
+And each usually offers its own list of holiday programming, from opportunities to see Santa, holiday afternoon teas, tree lighting, Christmas dinners, holiday treats, and much more.

-Beach valet services will be up and running so that visitors can clock in beach time.
-Our outdoor swimming pools are heated year-round so rest assured you can still use them.
+Beach valet services should be up and running so visitors can clock in beach time and enjoy the California sunshine.
+Our outdoor swimming pools are heated year-round, so pack swimsuits for the whole family for your Christmas Day celebration!